aglemann/instant-styleguide/README.md

 	Server listening on http://localhost:8124

-If you open that URL in your browser you should now be able to browser your CSS.
+If you open that URL in your browser you should now be able to browse your CSS.

 ### Options